StevenSalazarM/Termux-api-bluetooth/README.md

 # termux-api-package
 Termux package containing scripts to call exposed API methods in the [Termux:API](https://github.com/termux/termux-api) app.
-The idea behind this package is to introduce bluetooth commands in the official termux-api-package in order to call methods of a modified version of [Termux:API](https://github.com/termux/termux-api), currently it doesn't work with BLE but it should be possible to introduce BLE inside a java class in [Termux-app-bluetooth](https://github.com/StevenSalazarM/termux-app-bluetooth).
+The idea behind this package is to introduce bluetooth commands in the official termux-api-package in order to call methods of a modified version of [Termux:API](https://github.com/termux/termux-api), you can find two java classes BluetoothAPI and BluetoothLowEnergyAPI (this one under the branch dev-ble) in [Termux-app-bluetooth](https://github.com/StevenSalazarM/termux-app-bluetooth).
 The repository just mentioned is a modified version of an old version of the Termux project (**Termux-app-bluetooth is not official**).

 In order to allow bluetooth function calls I modified the [shell Termux-API repository](https://github.com/termux/termux-api-package), two possible shell calls were added in *scripts* directory: termux-bluetooth-scaninfo and termux-bluetooth-connect (*ignore termux-enable-buttons*).